danja/hyperdata-static/quiet/daniel-notes_2022-09-09.md

 I've recently started trying to figure out how to make _watchable_ YouTube videos.
 Always had a bit of interest (from music videos I guess) but with the growth of YouTube and the availability of the tools nowadays, seems like a natural progress from blogging.
 Long way to go yet, but gradually getting the hang.

 But my main hobby is the music stuff.
 I'm a lousy guitar & keyboard player with a rough voice (recently started learning clarinet, so also bad at that).
 But **computer**!
-The material I'm most satisfied with is from a creative burst years ago, is over on Soundcloud, [eg](https://soundcloud.com/danny-ayers/bittersweet-danny).
+The material I'm most satisfied with is from a creative burst years ago, is over on Soundcloud, [for example](https://soundcloud.com/danny-ayers/bittersweet-danny).

 ---